Mo-Ouail-Ocf/Reinforcement_Learning_Projects/readme.md

 - These projects explore different algorithms across various environments.
 - I experiment with methods ranging from the cross-entropy method to model-based algorithms.

-### Computer Vision Projects

-- I share diverse projects utilizing different architectures, including:
+- The projects include implementations of:
-  - GANs
+  - Deep Q-Networks (DQN)
-  - Diffusion models
+  - Actor-Critic Methods
-  - Object detection
+  - State-of-the-Art Algorithms
-  - And more...
+  - And many more

 ### Tasks to Do

-- Add an index to organize different projects and architectures.
+- Add an index to organize different projects and algorithms.

 ## How to Run the Code